duglin/helloworld/README.md

 v1: Hello World!
 ```

-Notice we use the same URL but now the version number on the putput shows
+Notice we use the same URL but now the version number on the output shows
 `v1`.

 #### Traffic Splitting